 \begin{prop} For every integer $n\geq 2$ and any $\mathrm{C}^\ast$-algebra $A$, the groups $K_0(A; \Z/n\Z)$ and $K_1(A; \Z/n\Z)$ have $n$-torsion. \end{prop}

-\begin{proof} Due to (\ref{Dimdrop}) applied to the case $A=\C$, $\mathbb{I}_n$ is an extension of separable C$^\ast$-algebra satisfying the UCT, see Proposition $2.4.7$ in \cite{RorClass}, hence $\mathbb{I}_n$ satisfies the UCT.
+\begin{proof} Due to (\ref{Dimdrop}) applied to the case $A=\C$, $\mathbb{I}_n$ is an extension of separable C$^\ast$-algebra satisfying the UCT, hence $\mathbb{I}_n$ satisfies the UCT by Proposition $2.4.7$ in \cite{RorClass}.
 Thus, the Künneth formula from \cite{UCT} applies.
 We shall apply it in the form of Propositon $1.8$ in \cite{Schochet}.
-Since $K_0(\mathbb{I}_n)=0$ while $K_1(\mathbb{I}_n) = \Z/n\Z$, the Künneth sequence collapses to the $\Z/2\Z$-graded sequences
+Since $K_0(\mathbb{I}_n)=0$ while $K_1(\mathbb{I}_n) = \Z/n\Z$, the Künneth sequence collapses to the $\Z/2\Z$-graded sequence